eugenividal/open-data-movilidad/README.md

 open-data-movilidad
 ================

-This repository contains code to access transport data (based on the location of mobile phones) from the Ministry of Transport, Mobility and Urban Agenda (Spain).
+This repository contains code to access OD data (based on mobile phones locations) from the Ministry of Transport, Mobility and Urban Agenda (Spain).

-The raw data and some information on the method used can be found in the link below.
-(Do not use Chromium to open the link, you won’t be able to see the data!)
+The raw data and some information on the method used to collect the data can be found in the link below.
+(Do not use Chromium to open the link or you won’t be able to see the data!)

 <https://www.mitma.gob.es/ministerio/covid-19/evolucion-movilidad-big-data/opendata-movilidad>